 NB: Rubbing cooking oil into the element before using will help reduce milk deposits.
 If used for heating colostrum, you must thin milk with warm water, or stir frequently to prevent build up on element.

 Warming milk or colostrum for feeding to calves is a necessary and well accepted practice.
 But a problem with most conventional milk warmers is the buildup of milk solids on the heating element.
 This acts as an insulation-barrier, causing great inefficiency in heat transfer.
 The Shoof development team have come up with a practical solution.
 Our all-stainless heat exchanger is filled with warm or cold water.
 It is then placed into the full milk container.
-The heat exchanger takes up to 25 litres of water.
+The heat exchanger takes up to 15 litres of water.
 Short legs keep the exchanger off the bottom, and handles can also serve as suspension 'hooks' (see photo above).
 Dimensions are diameter and height overall.